auraphp/Aura.Web_Kernel/README.md

 This kernel has 100% code coverage with [PHPUnit][].

-The included tests are integration tests, not unit tests.
-To run them, change to the `tests/` directory and issue `.integration.sh`.
+The tests included in this package are integration tests, not unit tests.
+To run them, change to the `tests/kernel` directory and issue `./phpunit.sh`.

 ## PSR Compliance